Convex-Dev/design/papers/convex-whitepaper.md

 Convex defines the set of actors that participate in the consensus algorithm as **Peers** in the Network.

-Anyone may operate a Peer by providing an economic **Stake** in Convex Coins.
-The size of the Peer Stake determines the relative voting power of the Peer in the consensus algorithm.
+Anyone may operate a peer by providing an economic **Stake** in Convex Coins.
+The size of the peer stake determines the relative voting power of the Peer in the consensus algorithm.
 Stake is locked up and may be forfeited if bad behaviour is provably detected.
-Stake could also be appropriated by malicious actors if the Peer does not maintain strong security for their system (in particular the security of the Peer's private key).
-Requiring a Stake is therefore a key aspect of the economic incentive for Peers to maintain the security of the network.
+Stake could also be appropriated by malicious actors if the Peer does not maintain strong security for their system (in particular the security of the peer's private key).
+Requiring a stake is therefore a key aspect of the economic incentive for peers to maintain the security of the network.

 As a reward for helping to operate and secure the network, Peers are entitled to a share of fees for transactions executed on the network, plus other incentive pools.
-Their reward is proportional to Peer stake, creating another positive incentive for Peers to provide more Stake and greater security.
+Their reward is proportional to peer stake, creating another positive incentive for Peers to provide more Stake and greater security.

 #### State

-The key task of the Peer Network is to securely store and update the **Global State**.
+The key task of the peer network is to securely store and update the **global state**.

-The State represents the complete information in the CVM at any point in time.
+The state represents the complete information in the CVM at any point in time.
 The Convex Network operates as a globally replicated state machine, where new updates cause changes to the current State.
-Updates are defined on a globally consistent basis according to the sequence of transactions confirmed through the Consensus algorithm.
+Updates are defined on a globally consistent basis according to the sequence of transactions confirmed through the CPoS consensus algorithm.

-The latest State of the CVM network after all verified Transactions in consensus have been executed is called the **Consensus State**.
+The latest state of the CVM network after all verified transactions in consensus have been executed is called the **consensus state**.

-The State is represented as an immutable Decentralised Data Value (DDV) that includes:
+The state is represented as an immutable decentralised data value that includes:
 *	All Account information and balances
 *	All Actor code, static information and current state
 *	All information relating to active Peers and staking
 *	Global information (such as the latest Block timestamp)

-Since it is a DDV, it follows that a State is a Merkle DAG, and has a unique Value ID (VID).
-This means that if two Peers compute a State update and announce the VIDs, it is possible to validate immediately if they computed the same resulting State.
+Since it is a DDV, it follows that a state is a Merkle DAG, and has a unique value ID (VID).
+This means that if two peers compute a state update and announce the VIDs, it is possible to validate immediately if they computed the same resulting state.

 #### Transactions and Blocks

-A **Transaction** is an instruction by any network participant (typically users of Client applications) to affect an update in the Consensus State.
+A **transaction** is an instruction by any network participant (typically users of Client applications) to affect an update in the Consensus State.
 Transactions are digitally signed to ensure that they can only update the Consensus State if they are authorised for the holder of the corresponding private key.

-Transactions are grouped into **Blocks**, which contain an ordered sequence of Transactions and some additional metadata (most importantly a Block timestamp).
+Transactions are grouped into **blocks**, which contain an ordered sequence of Transactions and some additional metadata (most importantly a Block timestamp).

-The inclusion of Transactions in Blocks is at the discretion of the Peer to which they are submitted.
-Users may choose any Peer, but normally should prefer to submit transactions to a Peer that they trust to behave correctly, since this discretion could be abused by the receiving Peer:
+The inclusion of transactions in blocks is at the discretion of the Peer to which they are submitted.
+Users may choose to utilise any peer for this purpose, but normally should prefer to submit transactions to a peer that they trust to behave correctly, since this discretion could be abused by the receiving peer:

-- The Peer could ignore a Transaction and neglect to propose it for consensus
+- The peer could ignore a transaction and neglect to propose it for consensus
-- The Peer could insert its own Transaction(s) before the user's transaction, potentially executing a front running attack
+- The peer could insert its own transaction(s) before the user's transaction, potentially executing a front running attack

 #### Reduction to the Ordering Problem